 If you’re packing things like water bottles, fruits and sandwiches with meats, you’re going to want to bring a cooler with ice to put the food in if you’re going to be out all day or for multiple days without refrigeration.

-You can get soft side coolers that can tuck under people’s feet or go squarely in between people so it doesn’t feel like such an imposition.
+You can get soft side coolers like this one that can tuck under people’s feet or go squarely in between people so it doesn’t feel like such an imposition.